The Official Receiver and their Role in Liquidation

-- To collect and protect assets for creditors.
+- To collect and protect corporate assets for creditors.

-- To take control of the company’s affairs.
+- To take control of an insolvent company’s affairs.

-There are 3 key areas of focus that will be investigated :-
+There are 3 key areas of focus that Official Receivers are tasked with investigating :-

 - Wrongful trading.

 - Any transaction at undervalue.